|

 See also discussion Using JARs.

-The class loader is very simple to use in comparison with other
+It is is very simple to use in comparison to other

 available JAR class loaders.
-This class loader does not require JAR manifest
+It does not require JAR manifest

 or system environment modifications, special application build,